19hours/sg-statutes/Acts/Financial Advisers Act.md

 (iii) it appears to the Authority that the representative has failed to satisfy any of his obligations under or arising from this Act;

-(iv) it appears to the Authority that the representative is performing his functions in a manner likely to be detrimental to the clients of the financial adviser of which he is a representative;
+(iv) it appears to the Authority that the representative is carrying on his functions in a manner that is —

+(A) likely to be detrimental to the clients of the financial adviser of which he is a representative; or

+(B) contrary to the public interest;

+[2/2005 wef 01/07/2005]

+(iva) any information or document that is furnished by the representative to the Authority is false or misleading;

+[2/2005 wef 01/07/2005]

 (v) the representative fails or ceases to perform the functions for which he was licensed; or